Some listeners say they get funny looks when they use proper English. Should they change the way they speak?

 Well, by that logic, you could argue that trying to stop biting your nails counts as not being true to yourself.
 People consciously change their habits all the time without experiencing identity crises.
 It will probably be difficult.
 Switching between registers, and for that matter, between dialects, is a skill, and some people are better at it than others.
 Those who are very good at it have reputations as savvy communicators and many national politicians try to do it to connect better with their audiences as they travel around the country.

 However, maybe using “whom” or some other older grammar feature is not something you want to change.
 Are you doomed to offend some of your listeners?

 Not necessarily.
 Let’s return to the clothing analogy.
 Consider bow ties.
 Like “whom,” they’re considered somewhat formal and old-fashioned.
 If you wear one and you’re not in a wedding or some other special event, it will look a bit out of place.
-However, some people always wear a bow tie, such as Ohio State University president Gordon Gee, Oxford English Dictionary lexicographer Jesse Sheidlower,* and my brother’s friend Julian..
-These people don’t apologize for wearing bow ties.
-They don’t hint that you should be wearing a bow tie, too.
-They just rock their bow ties with conviction and flair, and people accept that as part of who they are.
-If you have a big, friendly personality, and pronounce your “whom”s the way Gordon, Jesse, and Julian wear their bow ties, you just might get away with it.
+However, some people always wear a bow tie, such as Baltimore Sun editor John E. McIntyre.
+He doesn’t apologize for wearing bow ties.
+He doesn’t hint that you should be wearing a bow tie, too.
+He just rocks his bow ties with conviction and flair, and people accept that as part of who he is.
+If you have a big, friendly personality, and pronounce your “whom”s the way John McIntyre wears his bow ties, you just might get away with it.

-But even these guys don’t wear a tuxedo every day.
+But even guys who always wear bow ties don’t wear a tuxedo every day.
 For everyday use, it’s OK to let go of some of the features of standard English grammar that put you in a more formal register than you need.